IlariaPilo/hashing-benchmark-docker/README.md

 ```bash
 bash run.sh <input_dir> [--fast]
 ```
-where `<input_dir>` refers to the directory storing the required datasets.
+where `<input_dir>` refers to the directory that stores (or will store) the required datasets.
 The `--fast` [or `-f`] option skips the checksum control for a faster (but less safe) run of the container.

 The script automatically checks whether the input directory actually contains the dataset.
-If it does not, you can choose to download them or to abort the program.
+If it does not, it is possible to download them or to abort the program.

-Notice that **all directories refer to the host machine**.
+Notice that **all directories refer to the host machine**. <!-- TODO : maybe remove this part? -->

 The generated credentials are (with `sudo` permissions):
 ```